Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Peckham Rye Park & Common

-Made up of the two adjacent spots Peckham Rye Park and the Common, this next London picnic spot is one of my favourites in the capital.
+Made up of the two adjacent parks Peckham Rye Park and the Common, this next London picnic spot is one of our favourites in the capital.

 Not only do you have Peckham waiting to be explored afterwards (and some cracking places to grab your picnic supplies), but you’ve got playgrounds, a fun outdoor gym, and a small-but-perfectly-formed cafe where you can grab a coffee all located within the park.